Kristine Vetulani-Belfoure: U.S.

 Anticipating another German-Soviet war, she decided to leave Europe.
 In 1950 she emigrated to the United States, settling in St. Louis, where she attended Washington University.

 After moving to Maryland, she graduated from Frostburg State Teachers College in 1962.
 In 1966 she earned a master's degree in French and German from Middlebury College in Vermont.
 Shortly after graduating from Frostburg College she began work at Woodlawn High School, where she taught French, German and Spanish.
 She retired in 1988.

 After she retired from teaching, Vetulani worked as a volunteer for the United States Holocaust Memorial Museum in Washington, D.C., where she translated historical documents.
 She also worked in the Tracing Bureau of the American Red Cross, attempting to reunite Holocaust survivors with their families.

 She continued an active letter correspondence with her father in Poland (until Adam Vetulani's death in 1976).

 She published three memoir books in Polish.

 Eva Kristine Vetulani-Belfoure died on March 25, 2004, of heart failure at Northwest Hospital Center in Randallstown, Baltimore.
 Her son remembered that despite the fact "she had seen the absolute worst in life, people executed in front of her eyes, she had an amazingly cheerful disposition and outlook on life."

-Private life
+Family

-She was married to Charles William Belfoure (1913–1997), a second class yeoman of the U.S. Navy, who was in service during World War II, Korean and Vietnam War.
+She married Charles William Belfoure, a second class yeoman of the U.S. Navy.
 Their son Charles Belfoure is an architect and writer.